 The Applied Track is intended for those interested in working with athletes, musicians, business professionals, exercisers, and other performers.
 Students on this track will take courses that provide the theoretical foundation on performance improvement and behavior change, in addition to other areas related to SEPP.
-These courses will prepare them to develop the knowledge and interpersonal skills to successfully work with these clients, as well as apply for the certification as a mental performance consultant through AASP, after completing the minimum number of supervised hours.
+These courses will prepare students to develop the knowledge and interpersonal skills to successfully work with these clients, as well as provide some practicum and mentored experiences to make progress toward the certification as a mental performance consultant through AASP.

-The Applied Track requires 39 credits, including six credits of internship experiences (consisting of 200+ hours) during the second year of study.
-Students need to complete a project presentation per graduation requirement.
+The Applied Track requires 39 credits, including three credits of pre-practicum and six credits of practicum experiences (consisting of 200 on-site practicum hours) during the second year of study.
+To fulfill SEPP program and graduation requirements, you will complete a project presentation based on your practicum experiences and competencies that you have achieved.